By Ashok Prasad, Founder, Niyyam

 Direct Answer

-Experienced investors often make mistakes like overconfidence, excessive diversification, frequent portfolio changes, and market timing attempts.
-Avoiding these behavioral errors and maintaining a disciplined, long-term strategy is key to consistent mutual fund returns.
+Experienced mutual fund investors often make mistakes such as overconfidence, excessive diversification, frequent portfolio changes, and attempting to time the market.
+These mistakes are primarily behavioral rather than technical.
+Avoiding them and maintaining a disciplined, long-term strategy is essential for consistent returns.

 | Investor Type | Common Mistake |